Sea-Watch rescue boat defies Salvini, heads for Italy

-The Sea-Watch 3 NGO boat carrying migrants rescued in the Mediterranean said Wednesday it was headed for Lampedusa island despite the threat of hefty fines from Italy's far-right interior minister.
+The Sea-Watch 3 NGO boat carrying dozens of migrants rescued in the Mediterranean headed for Lampedusa island Wednesday despite the threat of hefty fines from Italy's far-right interior minister.

 "I've decided to enter the port of Lampedusa," Sea-Watch tweeted Captain Carola Rackete as saying.
 "I know this is risky, but the 42 shipwrecked on board are exhausted.
 I will bring them to safety."

-Marine tracking websites confirmed the vessel had entered Italian territorial waters after spending 14 days sailing back and forth off the coast of Italy's southermost island.
+Marine tracking websites showed the vessel had entered Italian territorial waters after spending 14 days sailing back and forth off the coast of Italy's southermost island.

 "Enough, we're entering.
 Not to provoke, but by necessity, responsibility," Sea-Watch tweeted.